The Geminid meteor shower will be active from 4 December to 17 December, producing its peak rate of meteors around 13 December.

-The maximum rate of meteors expected to be visible is around 100 per hour (ZHR).
-However, this assumes a perfectly dark sky and that the radiant of the meteor shower is directly overhead.
-In practice, the number of meteors you are likely to see is lower than this, and can be calculated from the ZHR formula.
+At its peak, the shower is expected to produce a nominal rate of around 120 meteors per hour (ZHR).
+However, this zenithal hourly rate is calculated assuming a perfectly dark sky and that the radiant of the shower is situated directly overhead.
+In practice, any real observing sight will fall short of these ideal conditions.
+The number of meteors you are likely to see is thus lower than this, and can be estimated using the ZHR formula.

 To see the most meteors, the best place to look is not directly at the radiant itself, but at any dark patch of sky which is around 30–40° away from it.
-It is at a distance of around this distance from the radiant that meteors will show reasonably long trails without being too spread out.
+It is at around this distance from the radiant that the most meteors will be seen.

 |The sky on 13 December 2020|

 28 days old

 The position of the radiant of this shower, and its predicted hourly rate, were taken from International Meteor Organisation's List of Meteor Showers.

 © Jacek Halicki 2016.
 Perseid meteor seen in 2016 from Poland.